rehierl/abstract-properties/02-basic-maths/venn-diagrams.md

 <!-- ======================================================================= -->
 # Venn diagrams

-As stated before, the section of a heading is a substring of nodes in regards to a given document order.
+As mentioned before, the section of a heading is a substring of nodes in regards to the document order.
 As such, each section contains each node no more than once.
-Because of that, a section can be understood to define a simple set of nodes.
+Because of that, a section corresponds with a simple set of nodes.

 Since a document does in general have more than one heading, and therefore in general more than one section, sections may or may not have one or more nodes in common.
 Based on that, relationships between sections are established.

-Note that, since the relationship between overlapping sets remains unclear, the overall focus of this discussion will be on cases 4, 6 and 7.
-That is, two non-empty distinct sections will be either disjoint ex-or (strictly) related - in short **DI ex-or RE**.

 ```
 |-A-----|